We’ve Been Rethinking Brand Management

 再见, ego. 你好, team.

 Shared joy is double the joy, shared knowledge is triple the speed and quadruples the quality, according to an almost representative survey.
 A highly networked team can respond faster to trends and adapt to technological developments.

 In an ideal world, the brand leader provides the employees with a central platform that enables them to work together on the brand in a common and yet independent way.
 Everything important from the latest brand logo, to the newsletter concept, and the smallest button code, is centrally located and accessible in the cloud.
 The team members can exchange real-time discussion and gain approval feedback via the platform.
 This may sound a bit anti-authoritarian – but it’s extremely efficient when the workflow follows fixed rules and the approval processes are automated.
-The platform connects people, branded ingredients and style guides, enabling brand consistency and maximizing efficiency.
+The platform connects people, branded ingredients and guidelines, enabling brand consistency and maximizing efficiency.

 At the same time, this type of cooperation also increases the happiness of employees, because working together and being self-sufficient is more fun.
 And that, in turn, is good for the brand because it is also represented by the people who shape it.

 A brand has to be alive.
 Outwardly, it seems to be a stable object – consisting of a logo, colors, slogans, target groups etc. – but it has never been more dynamic than it is today.

 Especially in the digital age, brands are constantly exposed to new influences, appearing in unfamiliar environments and interacting freely with stakeholders.
 They are always present, always tangible, even approachable, but also vulnerable.
 Anyone who is a brand manager today should be as relaxed and flexible as a yogi.
 To remain in the status quo, and follow established rules for years is not the best strategy, but at worst could be the death of the brand.
 Clearly, the core must be cherished and cultivated, but the characteristics and activities should remain in motion.